vosaul/status.im/content/frameworks.md

 ### Running testrpc

-If you try to run `truffle migrate` in the next section without `testrpc` running, it’s going to give you an error.
-So let’s get it going.
 Open Terminal or any command line program and enter the command:

 `testrpc`